telerik/xaml-docs/README.md

 ## Installation

 1. Install Ruby 1.9.x (2.x may or may not work).
+2. Install NodeJS (or delete the line ` js_compressor: uglifier` from `_config.yml`).
-2. Open a terminal or "Git Bash" if on Windows.
+1. Open a terminal or "Git Bash" if on Windows.
-3. `cd` to the directory where your markdown documentation repository is.
+1. `cd` to the directory where your markdown documentation repository is.
-4. Add a new git remote to the docs-base repository.
+1. Add a new git remote to the docs-base repository.
 This will be used to merge any new features and fixes from the documentation base repository.

          git remote add base git@github.com:telerik/docs-base.git
-5. Fetch the "base" remote.
+1. Fetch the "base" remote.
 This will retrieve the latest files.

          git fetch base
-6. Merge the "base/master" branch to your documentation repository branch.
+1. Merge the "base/master" branch to your documentation repository branch.

          git merge --no-ff base/master
-7. Resolve any conflicts (available via `git status`) and commit `git commit`.
+1. Resolve any conflicts (available via `git status`) and commit `git commit`.
 Make sure you don't remove any customizations you have made to some of the base files.
-8. Open the "_config.yml" file and set the `baseurl` and `url` attributes.
+1. Open the "_config.yml" file and set the `baseurl` and `url` attributes.
 The first is used for resolving the path to images and hyperlinks.
 The second is the online URL of the documentation and is used for creating `sitemap.xml`.

          url: "http://docs.telerik.com/devtools/ios"
          baseurl: "/devtools/ios"

-9. Create a Google Custom Search Engine (or ask one to be created for you).
+1. Create a Google Custom Search Engine (or ask one to be created for you).
 Set the `google_custom_search` attribute in "_config.yml".
 If you forget this step the search results will be from the Kendo UI documentation.
-10. Run `bundle install`.
+1. Run `bundle install`.
 If the `bundle` command is not found run `gem install bundler`.
 This will install Jekyll and all other required packages.
-11. Run `jekyll serve`.
+1. Run `jekyll serve`.
 After a while jekyll build the documentation and start a web server at `http://0.0.0.0:4000/<baseurl>` e.g. `http://0.0.0.0:4000/devtools/ios`.
 You can now view the documentation in your browser.
-12. Exclude the `_site` directory from git by adding `_site` to your `.gitignore`.
+1. Exclude the `_site` directory from git by adding `_site` to your `.gitignore`.

 Jekyll builds a static HTML site in the `_site` directory.
 This contents of this directory can be deployed on a live server.